-Communication can be simply defined as the process of convening a message from one medium to another through Verbal, Nonverbal, Written, and Visual modes.
+Barriers of Communication: What is communication?
+What are the skills one needs to inculcate for effective communication?
+Communication can be simply defined as the process of conveying a message from one medium to another through Verbal, Nonverbal, Written, and Visual modes.
 Thus making the world a global village.
 But have you noticed how at times you miss out on essential discussions on a video conference due to poor signal?
 Or how you are not able to communicate your emotions to a friend/colleague?
 The major reason for this is having poor communication skills which can ultimately act as a barrier to effective communication.
-So, In this blog, we will explore, explain and discuss the various barriers of communication with examples and case studies.

 This Blog Includes:

-- What are the Barriers of Communication?
+- What are the Barriers to Communication?

-- Common Barriers of Effective Communication
+- Common Barriers to Effective Communication

 - List of Communication Barriers